jeanpantoja/dotpyvenv/README.md

 ## Installation

-You can clone the repository and execute the install.sh script; or you can execute the command `bash <(curl -s -S -L https://raw.githubusercontent.com/jeanpantoja/dotpyvenv/master/online_installer.sh)` to run the online installer.
+You can clone the repository and execute the install.sh script or;

+You can execute the command

+`bash <(curl -s -S -L https://raw.githubusercontent.com/jeanpantoja/dotpyvenv/master/online_installer.sh)`

+to run the online installer.

+After the installation step you must add `dotpyvenv` at plugins at file `${HOME}/.zshrc`